Here is a guide to help you design your daily healthy diet.

 [Note: In the context of nutrition, the terms Kcal (kilocalories) and calories are used interchangeably and are considered the same.]

-Fruits and vegetables are also important sources of fiber.
-Green vegetables and fruits like berries, citrus fruits (lemons, oranges), peaches, papaya, pineapple, watermelon, and kiwi, are low in carbohydrates.
-Pulses, in addition to providing carbohydrates, are also good sources of proteins.
+Brown rice and whole wheat have good insoluble fiber.
+Fruits and vegetables are important sources of soluble fiber.
+Green vegetables and fruits like berries, citrus fruits (lemons, oranges), peaches, papaya, pineapple, watermelon, and kiwi, have good fiber content and are low in net carbohydrates.
+Pulses, in addition to providing carbohydrates, are also good sources of proteins and fiber.

-The approximate amount of net carbohydrate in common daily items are as follows-
+The approximate amount of net carbohydrate in common daily items is as follows-

 - 100g cooked rice (white/brown): 45-50g